vekariaayush04/AlgoArena/README.md

 ---

 - adding next-auth or maybe lucia for google oauth   Done✅
-- Database Design for Basic Submissions
+- Database Design for Basic Submissions Done✅
 - configuring boilerplate generator for the code